New research is drawing attention away from the head and toward the heart for men with balding crowns.

 The researchers identified four different types of balding: severe vertex balding, moderate vertex balding, mild vertex balding, and frontal balding.
 Vertex balding refers to the top, or crown, of the head, and severe vertex balding is the type most associated with an increased risk of CHD.

 “In this study, vertex baldness was significantly associated with an increased risk of CHD among younger men as well as among all participants, and the association was dependent on the severity of baldness,” Yamada said.
 While these findings certainly suggest an association, further study is needed to determine the exact relationship between lost hair and clogged arteries.

 Scientists hypothesize that the link between balding and CHD may be caused by insulin resistance, which increases the risk of diabetes and cardiovascular disease and appears slightly more often in bald men than in their peers.
-Previous studies have pointed to an association between male pattern baldness, metabolic syndrome, and hypertension.
+Previous studies have pointed to an association between male pattern baldness,

 Whether you are just beginning to see thinning hair or are well on your way to becoming a cue ball, there are some things you can do to remain informed about the potential onset of CHD.